Last Updated on April 19, 2021

 On 1 December, Croatia imposed a mandatory requirement at all border crossing points.
 Only persons who present a negative result of the Covid-19 test taken not older than 48 hours, will be permitted to enter the country.
 However, the government has emphasized that this will only be applied mostly to citizens coming from third countries, outside the European Union.

 Cyprus reopened its airports to international visitors in June.
-The Cypriot government has categorized visitors according to the number of Covid-19 cases in their countries.
-Starting February 6, 2021, the following restrictions will apply:
+The Cypriot government has categorized visitors via a color-coded system following the ECDC evaluation standards.
+Starting March 1, 2021, the following restrictions will apply:

 All international arrivals must register online through the official Cyprus Flight Pass website within 24 hours of departure from their point of origin.